jagprog5/dev-guide/README.md

  - logs or other feedback mechanisms must be available and easy to use; ideally an event streaming service like kafka will allow a developer to view what they want and only what they want.

+### Errors

+Errors shouldn't drop information.
+A noncompliant example: `Child process
+failed: err="exitCode: 1"`.

+This reports that there is an error but it doesn't indicate what the underlying reason for it is.
+Errors should be like stack traces, propagating information from callee to caller.
+In this case, the child process's stderr should be returned as part of the error message.

 ### Documentation